ossec/ossec-docs/docs/manual/installation/install-source.rst

         SHA1 (ossec-hids-2.7.1.tar.gz) = 258b9a24936e6b61e0478b638e8a3bfd3882d91e

 #.
-Extract the compressed package and run the “./install.sh” script (It will guide you
+Extract the compressed package and run the ``install.sh`` script.
+It will guide you
-   through the installation).
+   through the installation.

     .. code-block:: console